Mason Massey: Craftsman Truck Series

 Massey made his NASCAR Gander Outdoors Truck Series debut in the 2019 M&M's 200 at Iowa Speedway.
-He placed 22nd in the event, and was moved up one position after Ross Chastain's DQ.
+He placed 22nd in the event, and was moved up one position after Ross Chastain's disqualification.

 Massey was scheduled to run the full NASCAR Craftsman Truck Series in 2023 for Reaume Brothers Racing in the No. 33 Ford F-150, but left the team seven races into the season.
 On April 1, 2023, at Texas Motor Speedway in the SpeedyCash.com 250, Massey had his best career Truck Series finish of eleventh place.